qt/qtbase/cmake/README.md

   decision to do this was reached independent of cmake: This does save resources on build machines as the host tools will only get built once.

-* 3rd-party dependencies are no longer built as part of Qt. zlib, libpng, etc. from src/3rdparty need to be supplied from the outside to the build now.
-You may find apt-get/brew/etc. useful for this.
-Otherwise you may consider using vcpkg as in the next section.
-The decision to remove 3rd party dependencies from Qt repositories was reached independent of the decision to use cmake, we just use the opportunity to implement this decision.
+* For now Qt still ships and builds bundled 3rd party code, due to time constraints on getting all the necessary pieces together in order to remove the bundled code (changes are necessary not only in the build system but in other parts of the SDK like the Qt Installer).

 * There is less need for bootstrapping.
 Only moc and rcc (plus the lesser known tracegen and qfloat16-tables) are linking against the bootstrap Qt library.
 Everything else can link against the full QtCore.
-This will include qmake, which is currently missing from a cmake build.
-This will
+This will include qmake.
-  change: Qmake is supported as a build system for applications *using* Qt going forward and will not go away anytime soon.
+  Qmake is supported as a build system for applications *using* Qt going forward and will not go away anytime soon.

-* For the time being we try to keep qmake working so that we do not interfere too much with ongoing development.
+* We keep the qmake-based Qt build system working so that we do not interfere too much with ongoing development.

-# Building against VCPKG on Windows

-You may use vcpkg to install dependencies needed to build QtBase.

-  * ```git clone -b qt https://github.com/tronical/vcpkg```
-  * Run ```bootstrap-vcpkg.bat``` or ```bootstrap-vcpkg.sh```
-  * Set the ``VCPKG_DEFAULT_TRIPLET`` environment variable to ``qt-x64-windows-static`` or
-    ``qt-x86-windows-static``
-  * Set the ``VCPKG_ROOT`` environment variable to the path where you cloned vcpkg
-  * Build Qt dependencies:  ``vcpkg install @qt-packages-windows.txt``
-  * When running cmake in qtbase, support for vcpkg will be picked up automatically when the VCPKG_ROOT/VCPKG_DEFAULT_TRIPLET environment variable is set.

 # Building against homebrew on macOS